aswini2027/codingTasks/README.md

     - shoes (array): The array of shoe objects.

 ## Credits
-This project was created by Aswini2027 as part of a coding task.
+This project was created by Aswini as part of a coding task.
 The functions were implemented to manage a shoe inventory, allowing for various operations such as searching, finding minimum and maximum values, editing, and sorting.

 ## Usage
 To use the shoe inventory management system, open the `inventory.js` file in your code editor and run it using Node.js.
 You can call the following functions: